stjepanoviccc/benefit-card-payment-processor/README.md

 This docker-compose.yml file simplifies the deployment and management of the bcpp application and its dependencies by defining them as services within a single configuration file.

 **START APP**:
+It's important to make sure you have existing database source in *application.properties* so .jar file can be builded (it's because of jpa) so it's easiest for you to just manually create database bcpp_db in pgAdmin/any other dashboard and you don't need to configure anything else but if you want you can connect to any database because it will be overwritten with docker-compose.yaml ...
+1. clone project
+2. mvn clean
+3. mvn package
 1. navigate to root folder
-2. use next command in terminal: **docker build . -t bcpp:v1** and wait until image is built up...
+2. use next command in terminal: **docker build . -t bcpp_v1**
 3. use next command in terminal: **docker-compose up --build**
 4. open postman collection provided in src/main/resources and set up enviroment
 5. start sending requests from postman and responses will be created DTOs (you have documentation about postman)...
 6. (optional): to check database in docker use next command in docker terminal:  **psql -h localhost -p 5432 -U postgres bcpp**

 ## Author